S. Nassir Ghaemi

-Nassir Ghaemi (born 1966) is an Iranian academic psychiatrist, author, and professor of psychiatry at Tufts University School of Medicine and lecturer on psychiatry at Harvard Medical School in Boston.
-He has written several books on mental illness and mood disorders and has published over 300 articles in the scientific literature.
-His interests lie primarily in the history and philosophy of psychiatry, psychiatric classification, and bipolar mood illness.
+Seyyed Nassir Ghaemi (born 1966) is an American academic psychiatrist, author, and adjunct professor of psychiatry at Emory University School of Medicine, as well as lecturer on psychiatry at Harvard Medical School.
+He has previously held faculty positions at Tufts University, George Washington University, and other institutions.
+He has authored multiple books on psychopathology, psychopharmacology, and the philosophy of psychiatry.
+He is particularly interested in psychiatric classification and bipolar mood illness.

-Among his other views, Ghaemi is a proponent of the concept of manic depressive illness in the original Kraepelinian sense; a proponent of lithium therapy, which he views as underutilized; and a critic of the DSM diagnostic system for its emphasis on reliability of diagnosis over scientific validity.
+Ghaemi has authored over 300 articles in the scientific literature.
+He is a proponent of the concept of manic-depressive illness in the original Kraepelinian sense; an advocate for lithium therapy, which he views as underutilized; and a critic of the DSM diagnostic system for its emphasis on reliability of diagnosis over scientific validity.

-His writings consistently underscore the importance of psychopathology and theoretical pluralism to understand the complexities of mental life.
+His writings consistently underscore the importance of accurate diagnosis and methodological pluralism to understand the complexities of mental life.
 He cites as his mentors Leston Havens, Elvin Semrad, and Karl Jaspers, among others.

+Ghaemi is among the most recognizable and widely cited psychiatrists of his generation.
+According to his Google Scholar profile, his work has been cited over 20,000 times.

-Life
+Life and Career

 He immigrated to the United States at the age of 5 from Tehran, Iran, and attended McLean High School in McLean, Virginia.
 He received his B.A. from George Mason University in 1986 and later a medical degree from Medical College of Virginia.
-He then went on to receive an M.A. in philosophy from Tufts University in 2001, where he studied with the prominent philosopher Daniel Dennett, and an M.P.H. from the Harvard School of Public Health in 2004.
+He then went on to receive an M.A. in philosophy from Tufts University in 2001, where he studied with the well-known philosopher Daniel Dennett, and an M.P.H. from the Harvard School of Public Health in 2004.
 He completed his residency training at the Massachusetts General Hospital and McLean Hospital, both affiliates of Harvard Medical School.

-He works and sees patients at Tufts Medical Center, where he is director of the Mood Disorder Program and the Psychopharmacology Consultation Clinic, and also maintains a small private practice in Boston, Massachusetts.
+Ghaemi served as Director of the Mood Disorder Program and the Psychopharmacology Consultation Clinic at Tufts Medical Center and maintains a small, independent private practice.
 In 2025, he completed a term as President of the Massachusetts Psychiatric Society.

+He is the founder of The Psychiatry Letter, "a community of clinicians who want to practice in a scientific and humanistic way, focusing on research data, not the conventional wisdom."
+It was founded as a digital and print newsletter in 2016 and now is a website that provides webinars and free educational information for clinicians, patients, and families.

+Ghaemi is a frequent contributor to Psychiatric Times, where he co-writes a column titled Concepts in Psychiatry.